 This character is the hero's good friend.
 The hero can fool around with him, go to the bar with him for a drink and talk about some good old man-business with him.
 Additionally, the character, being older (though mental age matters more than physical age) and wiser than the hero, also acts as a mentor to the hero in times of need or advice.

-However, just because the Big Brother Mentor cares about the hero doesn't mean that he can't suddenly break out of his buddy personality and sock him in the jaw if he thinks he deserves it.
+However, just because the Big Brother Mentor cares about the hero doesn't mean that he won't rebuke him if he gets out of line, and he would even go as far to deal with him physically.
 He only wants the best out of the hero, but won't hesitate to educate him the hard way if the hero shows reluctance to learn or has a tendency to run headlong into danger.
-And his punches are hard.
 In essence, he's the ideal big brother figure who knows when to get friendly or strict.

 In anime, this kind of character is often addressed as the more informal "Aniki" instead of "Onii-san".